-- A ticket (kvytok or bilyet) for one ride by bus/tram/trolleybus costs 1uah to 3uah.
+- A ticket (kvytok or bilyet) for one ride by bus/tram/trolleybus costs 2uah to 5uah.

-- There are no return, transfer, timed or day tickets available anywhere.
+- There are virtually no return, transfer, timed or day tickets available anywhere.

 - It's always simplest to pay the driver or conductor.